UOB One Account

 Total Interest for Category B

-To enjoy the bonus rate, you definitely have to hit at least Category A of spending S$500 on a UOB Card each calendar month.
+To enjoy the UOB One bonus rate, all you have to do is meet Category A's criteria of spending a minimum of S$500 on a UOB Card each calendar month.

 Qualifying UOB Cards include:

-It is relatively simple to perform the two UOB One Account actions to qualify for category B. Additionally, UOB also offers flexibility for those who cannot perform the salary crediting action with their 3 GIRO transactions action.
+Overall, it's relatively easy to perform and fulfil the two UOB One Account actions required in order to qualify for Category B interest rates.
+Additionally, UOB also offers flexibility for those who cannot perform the salary crediting action by allowing you to perform 3 GIRO transaction actions instead.